 How to Dispose of Sharps Containers

-Once a sharps container is full, it should be removed from the healthcare facility and transported and disposal by a medical waste management expert.
+Once a sharps container is full, it should be removed from the healthcare facility and transported and disposed of by a medical waste management expert.
 Some states allow organizations 30 days to correctly dispose of sharps waste.

 What Does Not Go in a Sharps Container?

 Sharps containers are reserved for those items that are contaminated and that could puncture the skin.
 Proper training can help ensure staff are fully aware of what can and cannot be disposed of in a sharps container.

 Things that should not be thrown in a sharps container include: